breez/breez-sdk-docs/src/guide/closed_channels.md

 # Handling channel closures

-When channel are closed (due to a misbehaving node or by the LSP), the remaining funds are sent to an on-chain address.
+When channels are closed (due to a misbehaving node or by the LSP), the remaining funds are sent to an on-chain address.
 To redeem these funds please follow the steps below.

 ## Preparing the transaction
-Prepare the transaction in order to retrieve the transaction weight as well as the calculated fees before broadcasting it:
+Prepare the transaction to retrieve its weight and the calculated fees before broadcasting it:

 <custom-tabs category="lang">
 <div slot="title">Rust</div>